genomecrafter/Lifetstyle-data-exploration-and-visualization/README.md

-# Comprehensive Data Analysis and Visualization of Lifestyle Metrics
+# Comprehensive Data Exploration and Visualization of Lifestyle Metrics

 ## Overview
 This project is part of a college Python experiential learning assignment focused on data analysis and visualization.
 It utilizes a dataset from Kaggle, "Half a Million Lifestyle," which contains various lifestyle metrics and demographic information.